 "P3, what a result!
 We certainly didn’t expect that coming into this weekend, so I’m happy to be leaving with a podium.
 It’s been a tricky weekend, but the team recovered well to put me in a good position for today’s race.
 I had a good start and was managing my tyres to the end.
 At that point we were on for a P4, which would still have been a great result.
 We got a bit lucky with the issues ahead, but we did what we needed to do to be in a position to take that opportunity.
 Great work by the team at track and back at the factory, great pit stops and a great result.
 On to Miami".

 The contact with Sainz Jr. at the start dropped Ricciardo to the back of the field.
-Then, he was the first to swap to the slicks but could not make any progress:
+He was the first to switch to the slick tyres but was unable to make any progress:

 "It was a great result for Lando.
 However, it was one of those Sundays for me unfortunately.
 At Turn 1, I thought I got hit but it was actually me getting on the kerb.
 I then slipped off it and went into Carlos [Sainz], before being bumped by Bottas.
 We had a bit of damage and struggled for the rest of the race.
 It’s a painful one and it’s never nice to be involved in incidents.
 There’s not much more to say.
 Just one of those Sundays.
 We’ll celebrate Lando’s podium and learn what we can as we head to Miami".

-Team Principal Andreas Seidl thanks the hard work of the team for Lando’s podium.
-He is unhappy about Ricciardo’s collision with Sainz, which damaged the car and changed the course of his race:
+Team Principal Andreas Seidl thanks the team for their hard work in securing Lando’s podium.
+However, he expresses disappointment over Ricciardo’s collision with Sainz, which damaged the car and compromised his race:

-George Russell made a great start, going from eleventh on the grid to sixth in a move that made his race.
-He was able to pass Magnussen and run fifth, then gained a place after Leclerc’s spin:
+George Russell made an excellent start, moving from eleventh on the grid to sixth - a decisive move that shaped his race.
+He managed to pass Magnussen to run in fifth, then gained another position after Leclerc’s spin:

 "I'm relatively pleased to maximise the points available this weekend.
 Whether we're getting the most out of the car is a different story and I do think things have fallen slightly in our favour with these first four races.
 I'm really happy with this P4, but if we want to sustain this position in the championship, we need to find more pace.
 We've got these overall limitations with the car with the bouncing, and we know that we are struggling with the tyre warm up and this is the coldest race weekend we've had by far this year.
 I think it's been a bit of a trend since Bahrain, we've progressively gotten a bit slower in qualifying, and I think that's because Bahrain is the hottest we've experienced so there was no problem with tyre warm up.
 Then we want to Jeddah, and it was still hot, but the track was a bit smoother.
 Melbourne, a bit cooler.
 Here, very cold.
 And that's when you see the McLarens, Alpines, and Haases coming into their own but then struggling a bit more in the race.
 We need to find a better compromise because we were fortunate today, we had a decent result, but ultimately, we were starting far too low on the grid".

-Hamilton dropped back at the start and, when he started to recover, had to pit for slick tyres.
-He lost time as Ocon was released into his path, and then he remained behind Gasly with no managing to make his way past:
+Hamilton dropped back at the start and, just as he began to recover, had to pit for slick tyres.
+He then lost time when Ocon was released into his path, and subsequently remained stuck behind Gasly, unable to find a way past:

 "This was a weekend to forget, that's for sure.
 Behind Gasly, we both had DRS so it was impossible to overtake, and I lost a few places in the pit stop.
 This weekend, everything that could go wrong did go wrong.
 We live and we learn, and there's not much else to say.
 I'll keep working as hard as I can to try and pull it back together, somehow.
 I hope for a better weekend in Miami, it will be difficult but I'll try and get myself in a positive headspace for the next one".

-Toto Wolff affirms that the team has to work hard to give the drivers a quick car.
-He says there are a lot of problems but has still hopes for the next race and the future:
+Toto Wolff acknowledges that the team must work hard to provide the drivers with a faster car.
+He admits there are still many issues to solve but remains hopeful for the next race and the future:

 "What is clear from the entire weekend is that we have work to do to deliver our drivers a quick enough car.
 We saw with George what our car can do in clear air but it's still not good enough.
 We missed out on adjusting George's front flap at the pit stop due to an issue which meant he had a car that was setup for wet for the majority of the race so a great drive from him to hold on the P4 at the end.
 For Lewis, it was a simple case of us not giving him the tool he needs.
 He was squeezed by the Alpine, and undercut at the pitstop, which left him in a DRS train where it was impossible to overtake with our car.
 We are not producing a car good enough or worthy of a World Champion like Lewis so we need to look at things for Miami, make a step forward in our understanding and bring development to the car to fix our issues".

-Carlos Sainz Jr. did not have a good start, finding himself side by side with Ricciardo.
-First the McLaren was ahead, but then, running wide in the slippery conditions, it tipped the Ferrari into a spin and took Sainz in the gravel in a racing incident:
+Carlos Sainz Jr. had a poor start, ending up side by side with Ricciardo.
+Initially, the McLaren was ahead, but when it ran wide in the slippery conditions, it forced the Ferrari into a spin, sending Sainz in the gravel in a racing incident:

 "This was an unlucky day.
 I braked well into turn 1, leaving enough space to my left, but unfortunately Daniel (Ricciardo) lost control of his car a bit and hit me from behind, throwing me into a spin and into the gravel.
 It’s a big shame because we were up for a good race, but there is nothing else I could have done differently at that point to avoid it.
 It’s tough to take, as today I wanted to have a good race in front of our fans.
 For the last two races things haven’t gone our way at all, but I’m still confident we can turn it around.
 There are many races ahead of us and you can be sure we will keep pushing.
 On to Miami".

-Charles Leclerc lost out to Perez at the start.
-Pushing the Red Bull Racing all the race, at some point, the Monegasque took too much kerb and spun into the barriers.
-Because of this, the extra stop needed for a new front wing dropped him to ninth, and he managed to recover a few places:
+Charles Leclerc lost position to Pérez at the start.
+Pressuring the Red Bull Racing car throughout the race, he eventually ran too wide over a kerb and spun into the barriers.
+As a result, the extra pitstop for a new front wing dropped him to ninth, though he managed to recover a few positions before the finish:

-Mattia Binotto expresses disappoint, because they strongly believed to gain bettere results in Italy.
-The drivers did not make good starts and some issues were also due to the pit stops.
-Team will continue to extract all the potential out of the cars in view of the next stop in Miami:
+Mattia Binotto expresses disappointment, as the team strongly hoped to achieve better results in Italy.
+The drivers had poor starts and some issues were also caused by the pitstops.
+He states that the team will continue to extract all the potential from the cars in view of the next stop in Miami, and adds that:

-Next stop will be the Miami Grand Prix, which will take place on May 6-8, 2022.
-This new era of Formula 1 takes to a new circuit, with Max Verstappen having scored a valuable victory and having now moved up to the second position in the drivers' standings behind Leclerc.
+The next stop will be the Miami Grand Prix, scheduled for May 6-8, 2022.
+This new era of Formula 1 visits a brand-new circuit.
+Max Verstappen has claimed a valuable victory, now moving up to the second place in the drivers' standings behind Leclerc.